thinkinglabs/thinkinglabs.github.io/_drafts/conways-law.md

 ## Incremental development and Refactoring

 > Piecemeal growth, or incremental development, is not just desirable but a fact of life in software.
 Even so, we need to build more learning into our process.
+>
 > More learning when it is cheaper to find and fix problems with the vision (doing course corrections toward "right system") and structure (built right).
+>

-> Accepting that we will continue to learn and evolve our system, we need to invest in fixing the mistakes.
+> Then, accepting that we will continue to learn and evolve our system, we need to invest in fixing the mistakes.
 Incrementally adding functionality yes, but repairing structural defects too.
 This investment is the crucial dual to piecemeal growth that we too often forget in software.
+>
 > When we keep marching to a frenetic "add value" drumbeat, we get into a situation where the system threatens to crumble under the mass of deferred structural issues.

 > Going from the messiness of our discovery-oriented process to the well-factored, tested integrity of our engineered system shouldn't be considered rework or waste!
 Unless we leave it until after it has sorely impacted users and our business viability.
 That is waste.

 > As we proceed in the fog of uncertainty, entropy grows -- and produces more fog!
 Under uncertainty we "give things a try"; accept good enough, and try the next thing.
 As entropy grows, it introduces its own uncertainty...

 > Refactoring is the corollary to piecemeal growth, allowing entropy containment.
 But we have to refactor the organization too?
 If it would subvert the system (re)design and evolution.

 > There is a relationship between the architecture of the organization (and its communication flows) and the architecture of the system (and its boundaries and flows).
 We need to take this into account, to reap synergies rather than doing the harder thing, trying to "swim against the current."

 > Integrating across organizational divides is a challenge.
 When left to happy accident, may well have all the smack of accident rather than design - as in, designed to get more what we want, looking for consequences so we get less unintended side-effecting from being system-blind.